udacity/create-your-own-adventure/english/memories/memories.md

 Why can I only remember the past and not the future?

+Why are my memories so fuzzy and unclear sometimes, but not others?

 The first thing I remember is the cold tile floor.

 The last thing I remember is the dark moment as my eyelids fell as sleep came over me.